Inferring low-dimensional microstructure representations using convolutional neural networks: Conclusions and future directions

 \section{Conclusions and future directions}

 We have introduced a method for unsupervised detection of the low-dimensional structure of a distribution of texture images using CNNs.
 We discuss the uses of this as a framework for the analysis of materials microstructure to learn dimensionality and topology of microstructure families using low-dimensional quantitative descriptions of microstructure.
 Compact microstructure characterization forms a platform for the construction of reduced order models that connect processing to microstructure, and microstructure to properties.
 This approach is applicable to small data sets, which is an important design factor in materials science and other disciplines where acquiring data can be expensive.
-Furthermore, automated sample characterization eliminates an element of subjectivity in the scientific process.
+In this work, we apply manifold learning to a synthetic dataset.
+This controlled context enables us to quantify the success of manifold learning.
+We anticipate that similar manifold learning approaches will prove effective for follow-on studies of real materials.
+For example, DeCost \emph{et al.} recently demonstrated success in mapping the microstructures of ultra high carbon steels~\cite{DeCost17}.

+The method presented in this work is computationally efficient.
+In our Theano implementation, running on a single GPU, it takes about a millisecond to compute the distance between texture vectors that represent two images.
+MDS operates on all distance pairs, and thus scales quadratically with the size of the dataset.
+The MDS calculation on our full dataset of $10^3$ synthetic images (Sec.~\ref{sec:threedeetask}) completed in about 30 minutes.
+The dominant cost was the MDS embedding procedure, which took about 18 minutes.
+Calculating the $\approx 10^6/2$ texture vector distances took about 12 minutes.

 A limitation of the transfer learning approach is that it requires a well-trained CNN with applicability to the target domain, which presently limits our analysis to 2-D micrographs.
 One path for improvement is to directly train CNNs on a large database of standardized microstructure images.
 Such a database could also be used to develop latent variable models (e.g.~\cite{Kingma13}) that would reflect the microstructural generation process.
 These end-to-end models would enable direct inference of low-dimensional generating parameters and direct generation of new microstructure image samples.